matthieu-m/jagged/README.md

 An `N` of 22 means that the maximum capacity that can be achieved is `2**21` times the capacity of the first inner array, or about 2 millions.

+The exact value of `N` depends on the data-structure, and is an implementation detail.

 ##  FAQ